-Dyslexia is a learning impairment characterised by trouble reading as a result of the difficulty in speech sounds and understanding how they link to words and letters (decoding).
+Dyslexia is a learning impairment characterized by trouble reading as a result of the difficulty in speech sounds and understanding how they link to words and letters (decoding).
 It is often known as reading difficulty, affects parts of the brain that process language.

 While a youngster may struggle with comprehension, spelling, and writing, dyslexia does not imply intellectual disability.
 Instead, an individual with dyslexia may have a higher intelligence quotient than the average individual.